 Imagine for a moment you have anyone at your disposal to help with your career – thinking of a corporate board – the best and brightest minds in business to help you progress your hopes, your dreams and your career.

 The Personal Board concept is a virtual one, an imaginary one.
-It helps me to visualise my set of advisors in a formal but welcoming setting, but in practice, I approach each person individually.
-They are a series of people you can engage separately whenever I need help in deciding where I should go next and what actions I need to take.
+It helps me to visualize my set of advisors in a formal but welcoming setting, but in practice, I approach each person individually.
+They are a series of people you can engage separately whenever I need help in deciding where I should go next and what actions I need to take, particularly in how to encourage more women to enter the tech industry.

 In short: The concept is about having a regular group of people who can share, coach and help you with your goals, typically on a one-to-one basis.
 An important note though is that they are people you purposefully seek because they add new advice, connections, perspectives and experience to your knowledge pool.